-(c) after hearing the petition, the High Court confirms the declaration of the Speaker,
+(c) after hearing the petition, the High Court confirms the declaration of the Speaker, the Registrar of the High Court shall forthwith give notice of that fact to the Speaker.

-(3) If, after hearing a petition referred to in subsection (2), the High Court makes an order declaring that the petitioner has not ceased to be a member of Parliament, the Registrar of the High Court shall forthwith give notice of that fact to the Speaker, who shall publish a notice in the Gazette stating the effect of the order of the High Court.

-(4) The Attorney General shall be respondent on the hearing of a petition referred to in subsection (2).
+- (3) If, after hearing a petition referred to in subsection (2), the High Court makes an order declaring that the petitioner has not ceased to be a member of Parliament, the Registrar of the High Court shall forthwith give notice of that fact to the Speaker, who shall publish a notice in the Gazette stating the effect of the order of the High Court. - (4) The Attorney General shall be respondent on the hearing of a petition referred to in subsection (2).